mike-moores/tdd-bowling-kata/README.md

 ## Setup

-Clone down the repository and run `npm i` to install dependencies.
+1. Clone this repository
+1. Install Jest using npm
+1. Change the `test` script in `package.json` to `"jest --watchAll"`

 ## Test 1: Test setup

 This is just to make sure our setup is working.
-Create `tests/index.test.js` with these contents.
+Create `score.test.js` with these contents.

 ```js
 test('test setup working', () => {